ElektraInitiative/libelektra/src/plugins/ruby/README.md

 ## Introduction

-This plugin is a Elektra to Ruby bridge and makes is possible to implement Elektra plugins with Ruby.
+This plugin is an Elektra to Ruby bridge and makes is possible to implement Elektra plugins with Ruby.

 ## Configuration Options